 Meekness is self-abasement and self-control.
 The world thinks bluster and dominance is a sign of strength, but that is really the sad farce of ignorant weakness.
 Meekness is the only true strength or wisdom.
 The Proverbs say (16:32)-

 He that examines himself - all his inner motives and emotions - and decides by the light of God's word, which is good and which is evil; and roots out the evil and builds up the good, that alone is true accomplishment.
 Meekness is a matter of spiritual intelligence.*

-4 And Yahweh spake suddenly unto Moses and Aaron, and unto Miriam, Come out ye three, unto the tabernacle of the congregation.
+4 And Yahweh spake suddenly unto Moses, and unto Aaron, and unto Miriam, Come out ye three unto the tabernacle of the congregation.
 And they three came out.

 Sometimes God seems to delay ages before He moves.
 Sometimes He moves with terrible swiftness.
 It is all a matter of what best suits His purpose, but we can always be sure He is fully aware of every incident of our lives and will call them to account at the proper time.

 So God called Moses, Aaron and Miriam to the door of the tabernacle, and He manifested Himself visibly by the pillar of cloud which came down from above the tabernacle and stood in the doorway.
 The pillar of cloud was very fitting in many ways.

 3. It was a protecting covering (natural and spiritual).

 God told Miriam and Aaron to come forward before him.
 It was a fearful occasion.
 They perhaps had not thought very much about what they were saying.
 They perhaps did not ever mean it very seriously, just a natural, fleshly, criticism of their brother such as it is so easy to fall into when the flesh is agitated.

 But now, they suddenly stood face to face with God to answer for it.
 Their hearts must have been filled with terror, but there was worse to come. *

-"And He said, Hear now my words: If there be a prophet among you, I the Lord will make myself known unto him in a vision, and will speak unto him in a dream.*
+6 And he said, Hear now my words: If there be a prophet among you, I Yahweh will make myself known unto him in a vision, and will speak unto him in a dream.*

 The word for 'faithful' means 'sure' and 'established,' and is sometimes translated that way.
 Moses was something very special - established over the entire house - but as a servant - till God's Son should come.

-8 With him will I speak mouth to mouth, even apparently, and not in dark speeches: and the similitude of the Lord shall he behold: wherefore then were ye not afraid to speak against my servant Moses?
+8 With him will I speak mouth to mouth, even apparently, and not in dark speeches; and the similitude of Yahweh shall he behold: wherefore then were ye not afraid to speak against my servant Moses?